India: Four terrorists killed in encounter with security forces in Jammu

 The forces intercepted a truck in which the terrorists were travelling and all four of them were killed in retaliatory fire.
 The police also said that the truck caught fire during the gun battle and they were able to recover arms and ammunition from the vehicle.

-While the terrorists were all killed, the truck driver was able to escape and the police told reporters that they are conduction search operations in the nearby villages.
-The ammunition recovered from the truck included seven AK rifles, one M4 carbine, three pistols and other minor weapons.
+While the terrorists were all killed, the truck driver was able to escape and the police told reporters that they are conducting search operations in the nearby villages.
+The ammunition recovered from the truck included seven AK rifles, one M4 carbine, three pistols and other weapons.

 One person was detained with the police recovering a coded sheet and letter pad page belonging to the Lashkar-e-Taiba militant group.